Sapiosexuality: What Does It Mean To Be Sapiosexual?

 Some people may use the word "sapiosexuality" to explain how they feel attracted to others.
 Sapiosexuality is a sexual orientation or preference characterized by an attraction to intelligence and intellect in others, rather than physical appearance or other traits.These individuals may feel most attracted to another person when they perceive them as intelligent, rather than basing attractions on other characteristics.

 While sapiosexuality may not be considered a sexual orientation, the idea of sapiosexuality can be a helpful way to convey what one values most in a potential partner.
-Here, we’ll define sapiosexuality, explore the current research, and answer some common questions about this facet of attraction.
+Here, we’ll define sapiosexuality, explore the current research, answer some common questions about this facet of attraction, and take a look at how working with a therapist can strengthen your relationship.

 Sapiosexuality: Attraction to intelligence and intellect